From donut-munching stress monkey to Mediterranean diet nutritionist — I’ve come a long way!

 Twenty-two years ago I was a health disaster waiting to happen: Working as a reporter at the Financial Times in London, I spent long hours in a windowless office, never slept enough, rarely exercised, and sugar, coffee and adrenaline were my fuel.
 I was plagued by sinus infections, eczema and acne, acid reflux, leaden fatigue and sugar cravings.
 Doctors prescribed antibiotics, cortisone creams, nasal decongestants and antacids, but the root causes of my ill health remained a mystery.
-I never made the connection between my lifestyle and my poor health, and presumed I simply had a “fragile disposition.”
+I never made a connection between my lifestyle and my poor health, presuming I was cursed with a “fragile disposition.”

-After years of eating mostly convenience foods, I also decided to start preparing my own meals.
-As I overcame my fear of cooking I discovered that preparing healthy, tasty meals from scratch was far easier, less time-consuming and more enjoyable than I had imagined.
+After years of eating rushed meals and convenience foods, I decided to prepare meals from scratch.
+As I overcame my fear of cooking I discovered that preparing nutritious, delicious meals was far easier than I had imagined.
 Moving to south-western France in 2001 fanned the flames of my growing culinary interest.

-Since graduating from the Institute for Optimum Nutrition (London, UK) in 2000 I have worked in private practice, advising adults and children on nutrition and health.
-I am also a registered Foresight practitioner supporting couples with fertility problems.
+Since graduating from the Institute for Optimum Nutrition (London, UK) in 2000 I have advised hundreds of adults, teens and children on nutrition and health.

-Prior to becoming a nutritionist I obtained a B.S. in Government and History from the London School of Economics and Political Science, and a Certificate in Counseling from Birkbeck College, London University.
+Prior to becoming a nutritionist I obtained a B.S. in Government and History from the London School of Economics and Political Science and a Certificate in Counseling from Birkbeck College, London University.
 I am trilingual in English, French and German and work with clients all over the world via Internet-based video conferencing.